juicycleff/ultimate-backend/README.md

 Otherwise you can install and run redis and eventstore locally if you choose.

 ### Running the microservices
-Before starting the services, please create the appropriate consul kv store config for all the services.
-You can find the example config in the folders of each service called `config.example`.
-The consul config key of say the `account service` should be `ultimatebackend/config/io.ultimatebackend.srv.account` and just paste the config.yaml content in the consul store for that key in `yaml and save.
-You should start the microservices of type service before the gateways.
+You should start the microservices in any other.
 Example

 ```bash